Omotoye/Mobile-Robot-Navigation-and-Mapping/README.md

 The project is intended to be done with two PCs, one Windows pc running Unity and an Ubuntu Pc running ROS, however, there are ways around these to make both of them run on one pc.
 Also, the two PCs must be connected to the same internet.

-- Ubuntu Virtual Machine: Install an ubuntu virtual machine and then on the virtual machine install ROS and follow the steps below to install all the ROS packages required. **Note**; for the network adapter the bridge network option has to be selected.
+- Ubuntu Virtual Machine: Install an ubuntu virtual machine and then on the virtual machine install ROS and follow the steps below to install all the ROS packages required. **Note**; the bridge network option has to be selected for the network adapter.
 - Docker Container: To use a docker container to run the ubuntu side of the project, a tutorial provided by [Marco Gabriele Fedozzi](https://github.com/hypothe) can be followed by [clicking here](https://hub.docker.com/r/hypothe/sofar_ros) and then follow the instructions below for the installation of the ROS package
 - A final option is to use **wslg** (_Windows Subsystem for Linux GUI_).
 Follow the installation instruction by [clicking here](https://github.com/microsoft/wslg) and then follow the instructions below for the installation of the ROS package. _keep in mind that Windows 11 is required to run wslg_